Search engine is loading. Please wait...

 Do I need an International Driving Permit to rent a car in Brazil?

-Many rental companies accept a valid overseas driver’s license, but some may require or strongly prefer an International Driving Permit (IDP) if the license is not in Portuguese or uses a non-Roman alphabet.
-Bring your original license and check the exact supplier terms before travel.
+Many rental companies accept a valid overseas driver's licence, but some may require or strongly prefer an International Driving Permit (IDP) if the licence is not in Portuguese or uses a non-Roman alphabet.
+Bring your original licence and check the exact supplier terms before travel.

 Which side of the road do drivers use in Brazil?

-Drivers in Brazil use the right-hand side of the road.
+Drivers in Brazil use the right-hand side of the road and overtake on the left.

 Are there toll roads in Brazil?

 Yes.
 Toll roads are common on major highways, especially in busy parts of the south and southeast.
-Some are paid at toll plazas by cash or card, and some use electronic systems such as Sem Parar, ConectCar, or Veloe.
+Some are paid at toll plazas by cash or card, while others use electronic systems such as Sem Parar, ConectCar or Veloe.
 Ask your rental provider how toll payments are handled for your vehicle.

 What fuel is available in Brazil?